-One of the largest pilgrimages in Mexico will be officially recognized by UNESCO as world heritage
+The Romeria de la Virgen de Zapopan, one of the largest pilgrimages in Mexico will be officially recognized by UNESCO as a world heritage event.

 I had been talking to people about the pilgrimage all week and was excited to witness it for myself.
 However, I was perplexed by the polemic responses I was getting to my questions.
 There was a broad range of disdain or apathy, to humble pride and excitement.
 I was surprised at how many people that were born and raised in Guadalajara had never been to such a massive and treasured celebration.